Catalysts/cat-gradle-plugins/README.md

 apply plugin: 'cat-less'

 less {
-    srcDir = new File(project.projectDir, 'src/main/resources/less')
+    // The source directory of your less files srcDir = new File(project.projectDir, 'src/main/resources/less')
-    srcFiles = ["${project.name}.less"]
+    // The actual less source files, relative to your srcDir srcFiles = ["${project.name}.less"]
-    destinationDir = new File(project.buildDir, "generated-resources/cat-less")
+    // The destination directory which will be treated as a 'resource' folder when the java plugin is present destinationDir = new File(project.buildDir, "generated-resources/cat-less")
-    cssPath = "META-INF/resources/webjars/${project.name}/${project.rootProject.version}"
+    // The base path for all generated css files (default path matches webjar convention) cssPath = "META-INF/resources/webjars/${project.name}/${project.rootProject.version}"
+    // A map of npm dependencies to use - can be used to change versions and add or remove plugins npmDependencies = [
+        'less'                  : '2.5.3',
+        'less-plugin-autoprefix': '1.5.1',
+        'less-plugin-clean-css' : '1.5.1'
+    ]
+    // A list of less plugins to apply - when null then all npmDependencies starting with 'less-plugin-' will be used plugins = null
+    // A map where the key corresponds to a less plugin name (eg 'clean-css') and the value are the cli arguments to pass to it (eg. '--s0') pluginOptions = [:]
+    // A list of additional command line arguments to pass to the lessc additionalArguments = [
+        '--strict-units=on'
+    ]
 }
 ```